U.S. envoy signals optimism on Lebanese-Israeli maritime border deal | Law-Order

 A senior Israeli official, speaking to Reuters on condition of anonymity on Sunday, said Hochstein would present a new Israeli proposal that "includes a solution that would allow the Lebanese to develop the gas reserves in the disputed area while preserving Israel's commercial rights".
 This would entail "some drilling there" by the Lebanese, the Israeli official said without elaborating.

-The United States in 2020 stepped up long-running efforts to mediate an agreement between Israel and Lebanon in indirect talks.
-Tensions over the issue escalated in June when a ship arrived in an area deemed by Lebanon to be part of the disputed zone to begin developing a field for Israel.
+The United States in 2020 stepped up long-running efforts to mediate an agreement.
+Tensions over the issue escalated in June as Israel moved towards extracting hydrocarbons while Lebanon's exploration process remained paused.
+Prime Minister Najib Mikati gave a thumbs up as he emerged from the meeting on Monday afternoon that also included President Michel Aoun and Parliament Speaker Nabih Berri.

-Israel said the area in question - Karish - was firmly in its exclusive economic zone.
-The heavily armed Lebanese group Hezbollah - which is backed by Iran and has fought numerous conflicts with Israel - has threatened military action if Lebanon is prevented from exploiting what it deems to be its offshore rights.

-But it has also said it will respect the decision of the Lebanese government.
+Lebanese deputy parliament speaker Elias Bou Saab said the negotiations were moving "within a short timeframe" and said results could emerge in the next few weeks.
 Lebanon and Israel are located in the Levant Basin, where a number of big sub-sea gas fields have been discovered since 2009.
 Israel already produces and exports gas.

-But while Israel has moved ahead, Lebanese hopes of producing energy have been hamstrung by political paralysis.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)